-Lastly, please remember this pickled jalapeno peppers recipe is the quick cheater’s version made in the refrigerator.
+- Please remember this recipe is the quick cheater’s version of pickled peppers made in the refrigerator.
 These pickled peppers are meant to be stored in the fridge at all times.
 They’re not shelf-stable as traditionally canned versions would be.
 That said, these peppers should be just fine in the fridge for several weeks.

 Refrigerator Pickled Jalapeno Peppers